 Strong winds and rain can damage power lines and equipment, causing outages.
 It's best to be prepared should your power go out during a storm.

-An emergency kit is a great way to be ready for any unexpected event.
 By putting safety essentials together in one place, you’ll always be prepared.
+The kit should have:

 - Portable cell phone charger

 - Battery-operated radio

 We post outage updates, news, photos and more on our X account (formerly Twitter), @SMUDupdates.